Explore with Purpose

 sabrina ryans | hiking & backpacking guide

 Sabrina has been working in the outdoor industry for 20 years as a hiking guide, canoe guide/instructor, and outdoor educator in the summer.
 In the winter months, she works as a professional ski patroller and avalanche technician.
 Sabrina is as passionate about helping others connect and enjoy natural spaces as she is about good food.
 Despite having moved out of the Pass in 2022, her heart remains stolen by the South Rockies and loves that Uplift allows her the chance to return and share her love of the landscape with others.
-You can find her out in the Rockies, in a canoe, or hiking, rock climbing, trail running, or backcountry skiing, most often with her dog Vika along for the adventure!
-Sabrina is an Apprentice Hiking Guide with the Association of Canadian Mountain Guides, Paddle Canada Instructor Trainer in Moving Water Canoeing, a Hiking and Paddling Field Leader Instructor with the Outdoor Council of Canada, and has taught numerous outdoor leadership courses.
+You can find her out in the Rockies, in a canoe, hiking, rock climbing, trail running, or backcountry skiing, most often with her dog Vika along for the adventure!
+Sabrina is a Hiking Guide with the Association of Canadian Mountain Guides, Paddle Canada Instructor Trainer in Moving Water Canoeing, a Hiking and Paddling Field Leader Instructor with the Outdoor Council of Canada, and has taught numerous outdoor leadership courses.

 professional interpreter